 Installation of Fiber Cement Siding

 Many people tend to think that the installation of Fiber Cement Siding (FCS) is a complicated task, yet that is never the case.
-Though somewhat different from the use of other siding materials, all you need to do is to follow the manufacturer’s instructions for installation faithfully.
+Though somewhat different from the use of other siding materials for instance vinyl siding, all you need to do is to follow the manufacturer’s instructions for installation faithfully.
 You should also confirm with your local building inspector if any code requirements may apply.

 Taking the precautionary safety measures during Fiber Cement Siding installation will ensure the process is smoothly done without any hitches.
 Give us a call today if you would like a quote for our services at Ideal Siding service.

-- When cutting FCS, ensure you wear a respirator or N-95 dust mask that is NIOSH approved.
+- When cutting FCS, ensure you wear a respirator or N-95 dust mask that is NIOSH approved and is cost-effective.

 - Use ear protection, especially when dealing with a circular saw.

 - Don’t cut siding indoors, and use a saw with dust collecting features to avoid respiratory diseases.

 When your order for siding is delivered, keenly inspect it to ensure there’s no damage and then store it in a flat position off the ground.
 To avoid cases of breakages, carry the siding pieces on edge and give it support lengthwise during the cutting process.
 Ensure it remains dry until installation is concluded.

 To protect the walls of your house, sheath them with foam, oriented strand board or plywood, and use felt paper or house wrap for covering the sheathing.
 Mark the studs using chalk lines.